 This notice, effective Sept.
 1, 2013, describes how medical information about you may be used and disclosed, and how you can get access to this information.
 Please review it carefully.

-HIPAA and other privacy-related laws and rules protect the privacy of the health information we create and obtain in providing care and services to you.
-For example, protected health information includes your symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information relating to these services.
+Samaritan Health Services (SHS) respects our patients’ privacy and is committed to protecting the privacy of your information.
+We understand that your health and financial information is very personal and we will not use or disclose that information other than as provided for in this Notice.
+HIPAA and other privacy-related federal and state laws and rules protect the privacy of the health and financial information created and obtained in providing care and services to you.
+Protected health information includes, but is not limited to, symptoms, test results, diagnoses, treatment, health information from other providers, and billing and payment information relating to these services.

-We are required by law to maintain the privacy of protected health information and to provide you with notice of our legal duties and privacy practices with respect to protected health information.
-We are required to abide by the terms of the SHS Notice of Privacy Practices as currently in effect.
+We are required by law to maintain the privacy of protected health information, to provide you with a notice of our legal duties and privacy practices with respect to that information (SHS Notice of Privacy Practices), and to abide by the terms of this Notice currently in effect.

 HIPAA and other privacy-related laws and rules allow us to use and disclose your protected health information for purposes of treatment, payment and health care operations.

 • Treatment — We may use or disclose your health information in order to provide treatment.
 For example, we may share information regarding whether you have diabetes to a physician treating you for a broken leg so that they may best treat you since diabetes may slow the healing process.
 We may also provide health information to other health care professionals providing you with medical care to help them stay informed about the progress of that treatment.